mahoney1/docs/commercialpaper-query-tutorial.md

 The time has come, in this Commercial Paper's lifecycle, for the Commercial paper to be redeemed by its current owner (Hedgematic), and at face value, so it recoups its investment outlay.
 There is a client application, called `redeem.js` which will perform this task, and it needs to use `bart@hedgematic's` identity to perform it (currently the `redeem.js` sample script uses `balaji's` identity, but because Hedgematic have since bought the paper from Digibank, we need to modify it to redeem it properly as Hedgematic's Bart !)

-1. From the same directory `commercial-paper/organization/digibank/application` - edit the file `redeem.js`
+1. Once again from a terminal window, and the same directory `$HOME/fabric-samples/commercial-paper/organization/digibank/application` - edit the file `redeem.js`

-2. Change line 25 approx beginning with `const wallet =` to read as follows (you may prefer to copy the line, and comment the original using `//` ) - the wallet points to the downloaded wallet directory as shown below:
+2. Change line 25 approx., beginning with `const wallet =` to read as follows (you may prefer to copy the line, and comment the original using `//` ) - the wallet points to the downloaded wallet directory as shown below:

 `const wallet = new FileSystemWallet('/tmp/wallet');`